Welcome to the CU Green Labs Shared Ultra-Low Temperature Freezer Program!

 Each lab utilizing a shared ULT freezer will be charged a monthly fee for the space rented in the Green Labs freezers.
 An invoice will be generated every three months by the UMC Business Office for the prior three months of space rented.
 The speedtype your lab has provided to Green Labs will be charged upon generation of the invoice.
 If you need to dispute any charges, please do so within the same fiscal year as the invoice.
 Green Labs may increase or decrease the frequency of invoicing due to the needs of the program.

-In Ramaley Biology we have two Stirling Ultracold SU780UE freezers that were purchased in 2016, and in Porter there is a Stirling that was purchased in 2019.
+In Ramaley Biology we have two Stirling Ultracold SU780UE freezers that were purchased in 2016, and in Porter there is a Panasonic (PHCbi) that was purchased in 2021.
 This is also one of the most energy efficient ultra-low temperature freezers on the market.
 The freezers are 780 L, divided into six shelves, have a 600 2" tall freezer box capacity, and is equipped with options for racks that fit 2" tall freezer boxes or 3" tall freezer boxes.
-Dustin Quandt is the freezer manager for these freezers.